AKHILVANKAYALA99/oneAPI-Online-AI-Hackathon/README.md

 ### Proposed Solution:

-We propose the development of a Water Quality Predictor utilizing the oneAPI daal4py library.
-By harnessing the capabilities of Intel® oneAPI, we will construct a Stacking Classifier Model that combines various algorithms such as Random Forest, Naive Bayes, and XGBoost.
-This ensemble approach will significantly enhance the accuracy of water safety predictions.
+We propose the development of a Water Quality Predictor utilizing the oneAPI daal4py library and sklearnx Patches which are used for optimization of Machine Learning algorithms.
+By harnessing the capabilities of Intel® oneAPI, we will construct a Random Forest Classifier Model.
+This approach will significantly enhance the accuracy of water safety predictions.

 ### Impact: